tensorflow/tensorflow/g3doc/LangRef.md

 # MLIR Specification

-MLIR is a compiler intermediate representation with similarities to traditional three-address SSA representations (like
-[LLVM IR](http://llvm.org/docs/LangRef.html) or
-[SIL](https://github.com/apple/swift/blob/master/docs/SIL.rst)), but which
-introduces notions from polyhedral loop optimization as first-class concepts.
+MLIR (Multi-Level IR) is a compiler intermediate representation with similarities to traditional three-address SSA representations (like [LLVM IR](http://llvm.org/docs/LangRef.html) or [SIL](https://github.com/apple/swift/blob/master/docs/SIL.rst)), but which introduces notions from polyhedral loop optimization as first-class concepts.